-Two light emitting diodes (LED's) are visible through the UV window (the larger window on UV/IR units).
-Immediately upon powering up the detector, both LED's will start blinking alternately for 10 seconds.
-The unit will then enter the "Ready" mode.
-During the "Ready" mode, the green LED will flash off 1 second, every 10 seconds.
+Two light emitting diodes (LEDs) are visible through the UV window (the larger window on UV/IR units).
+Immediately upon powering up the detector, the LEDs will start blinking alternately - green and red in the two-color configuration and green, yellow, and red in the three-color configuration.
+The flashing pattern lasts 10 seconds.
+Upon the detector entering the "Ready" mode, the green LED will flash off 1 second, every 10 seconds.
+Section 10.2.6 (Three-color Visual Indicators) describes the flashing scheme of the product configuration with three LEDs.